 Such national recognition attests to our commitment to high-quality care, and to the outstanding professionalism and skill that exists at UWMC.
 As a registered nurse (RN), you can be a part of this highly skilled team, working within a culture that is both innovative and collaborative.
 Here, you will work in tandem with physicians and other health care practitioners to provide superior, award-winning nursing care.
 In short, you will not only follow best practice, you will create it!

 Legal Requirement: Current license to practice as a registered nurse in the State of Washington.
-Two years current general OR circulating nursing experience in a variety of clinical settings.
-Scrubbing is not mandatory.
+Two years current general OR nursing experience both scrubbing and circulating in a variety of clinical settings.
+For the Consortium opportunity, two years experienced nursing in an acute care setting.
 BSN strongly preferred.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergra...duate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.